-5.2.1 Timber harvesting levels are based on an analysis of current Best Available Information on growth and yield; inventory of the forest; mortality rates; and maintenance of ecosystem functions.
+5.2.1 Timber harvesting levels do not exceed an annual allowable cut of 0.33 m3/ha/yr. (prorated according to the chosen cutting cycle) as prescribed by the Guyana Forestry Commission which is based on Best Available Information (Ter Steege et al, 1996; Van der Hout, 2011) on growth and yield; inventory of the forest; mortality rates; and maintenance of ecosystem functions.